-- 1) While this class is online, you are expected to stay on top of all material.
+1) While this class is online, you are expected to stay on top of all material.
 The material is only available for the week that it is covered.
 I will be available almost any time of day or night to answer questions.
 While this is an online class, email (and not the Canvas messages) is the best way to get a hold of me.
-I am also perfectly happy to received texts this is the fastest way to find me! - 2) Canvas will be utilized for submitting all of the assignments as well as for posting grades.
+I am also perfectly happy to received texts - this is the fastest way to find me!

+- 2) Canvas will be utilized for submitting all of the assignments as well as for posting grades.
 You may not email me any assignments, unless I say otherwise.
 You are responsible for monitoring your grades on Canvas that are posted throughout the semester and making me aware of any discrepancies or concerns on or before the last day of class.
-No changes will be made after Friday, December 16th, to any grades on assignments, exams, etc., posted to or recorded on Canvas prior to that date. - 3) Make-up assignments will be given at the discretion of the instructor, only for very serious medical reasons, and only if cleared in advance. - 4) You are expected to post and respond to discussions each week.
+No changes will be made after Friday, December 19th, 2014, to any grades on assignments, exams, etc., posted to or recorded on Canvas prior to that date. - 3) Make-up assignments will be given at the discretion of the instructor, only for very serious medical reasons, and only if cleared in advance. - 4) You are expected to post and respond to discussions each week.
 While you are not required to attend an actual classroom, you must plan to spend time in the "virtual classroom" (i.e. Canvas) on a regular basis.
-I will be posting announcements, assignments, and grades all online, and you are responsible for staying on top of the information I post. - 5) Cheating in any form will not be tolerated.
-Any indication of cheating will be handled in accordance with the university's academic integrity policy. - 6) While the textbook is not required, some students find it useful for this course.
-You may use as earlier edition text as well, if you choose to buy the textbook.
+I will be posting announcements, assignments, and grades all online, and you are responsible for staying on top of the information I post.
+Do not think that because this is an online class, it will be any less work.
+I am not expecting anything additional from when I teach this class on campus, but the workload is also not any less.